How To Get A Payday Loan With A Prepaid Debit Card

 What Are Prepaid Debit Cards?

 A prepaid debit card is similar to a normal debit card, only it has a specific amount of money preloaded on it, rather than the funds coming straight from your chequing account.
-Prepaid debit cards are also often compared to gift cards.
 Many different financial institutions and businesses offer these kinds of cards as products or bonuses.
 Once the card funds are used up, the card can be reloaded or disposed of.

 What Is A Payday Loan With A Prepaid Debit Card?

-A payday loan is a small high-interest loan of $100 – $1,500 and a short repayment term of 14 days.
+A payday loan is a small high-interest loan of $100 to $1,500 and a short repayment term of 14 to 62 days.
 While these loans are usually funded by direct deposit or e-transfer, some payday lenders offer prepaid debit cards specifically for customers who don’t have bank accounts or are simply looking for more convenience.

 Warning: Payday loans are extremely expensive and can lead to a cycle of debt if you’re unable to repay the full amount borrowed.
-To Learn about the payday loan laws in your province, click here.
+Learn more about the payday loan laws in your province before applying.

 How Do Prepaid Debit Card Payday Loans Work?